rapodaca/dialect/src/manuscript.md

 Readers must not assume that detachment (the period character, `.`) implies the presence of disconnected components.
 This assumption is most likely to arise in the context of ad-hoc parsers using regular expressions, string matching, and the like.
 For example, the single molecule propane can be encoded using the string `C1C.C1`.

+The partial parity bond model is unusual in that it spreads conformational information over multiple bonds.
+Regardless, readers must report as an error any string containing an isolated PPB (e.g., `C/C`).
+Beyond this check, generating (*E*) and (*Z*) stereodescriptors from PPBs is not a straightforward process.
+Performing such a conversion requires a method capable of translating PPB into a localized bond descriptor.
+One approach is to first consider the parity of each double bond terminal individually.
+A separate step would then relate the individual terminal parities to a double bond conformation parity.
+This intermediate parity can then be used to perform the final conversion.

+[PPB to localized descriptor]

 A reader must assume that any input string can contain errors, and take appropriate steps to report them.
 The most useful errors will report a specific cause.
 Some will also report one or more cursor indexes.
 The most common mandatory errors are:

 - Invalid character (position).
 An unexpected character was encountered.
 A list of acceptable characters is helpful, but not required.